City of Clarence: Arts

-For many years the eastern shore of the Derwent River lagged behind the development of arts and cultural activities that had occurred within Hobart itself.
+For many years the eastern shore of the River Derwent lagged behind the development of arts and cultural activities that had occurred within Hobart itself.
 The first attempt at redressing this saw the establishment of public libraries in Bellerive and Lindisfarne.
 The original Bellerive Police Station was also redeveloped as a Community Arts Centre.

 The council now sponsors an exhibition programme of arts at the historic Rosny Farm property.
 In 2006 the farmhouse was redeveloped in sympathy with its heritage to allow new visual and performing arts spaces.

 One area where the Clarence City Council has been particularly effective is in developing Community Arts events.
 For many years the Carols by Candlelight festival held annually in Charles Hand Park in the heart of the city, has continued to draw crowds of upwards of 20,000.
 Other annual events organised by the council include the City of Clarence Australia Day Festival, the Clarence Jazz Festival, and the Clarence Seafarers Festival – incorporating the Bellerive Regatta.

 Media

 The City of Clarence has few local media services, but is provided with media services that cover the entire area of Greater Hobart.
 The best selling newspaper is the daily The Mercury.
 In 1985 a local free weekly newspaper The Southern Star was begun by publisher Harris & Co, however the difficult advertising market in a small community meant it could not sustain a rivalry with The Mercury, and it closed in December 1995.
 The Eastern Shore Sun is a freely delivered newspaper detailing local issues and events in the City of Clarence.

-Television is provided by five licensed operators, the government provided Australian Broadcasting Corporation, and Special Broadcasting Service, and the commercial operators WIN Television and Southern Cross Seven.
-In 2004 Tasmanian Digital Television was developed as a collaborative effort between WIN and Southern Cross to develop a digital broadcasting television service.
+Television is provided by five licensed operators, the government provided Australian Broadcasting Corporation, and Special Broadcasting Service, and the commercial operators WIN Television (Nine Network affiliate) Seven Tasmania, and Tasmanian Digital Television (Network 10 affiliate).